srvnt0fGOD/PS4-PS5-Offline-RemotePlay-Guide/README.md

 - **Static IP** for your console (router DHCP reservation)
 - **Ethernet strongly recommended** for stability
 - **5GHz WiFi** if using wireless
+- **2.4GHz WiFi** if using wireless use 720-30fps for stable connection
 - **Port forwarding may help** (TCP 9295, UDP 9296-9297)

 ---